 What is Sinusitis?

-Sinusitis is a condition which describes inflammation of the lining of the sinus passages caused by bacteria.
-Your sinuses refers to the air chambers in the bone behind your eyebrows, cheeks and jaw.
-Normally, mucous cleans the bacteria and other particles that collects in the sinuses.
+Normally, mucous cleans the bacteria and other particles that collect in the sinuses.
 With the help of tiny hairs called cilia, mucous is moved out of sinuses so that it can drain into the nasal passages.
-However, when you have a cold or allergy attack, your sinuses become inflamed or infected and drainage cannot occur.

 What Causes Sinusitis?

 When an animal has a cold or allergy attack, his or her sinuses become inflamed or infected and drainage cannot occur.
 Pets that suffer from allergies, asthma or have a weak immune system are more prone to sinus problems.

 Bacterial or viral infection, allergies, changes in temperature, pollution and chemical fumes can worsen blocked sinuses.
 If left untreated, sinusitis can become serious and lead to eye infections.
 An animal with a sinus infection may experience pain or pressure in the forehead and around the eyes, stuffy or runny nose and even fever.

 As a pet owner you may notice that your pet is sneezing - he or she may also have discharge from the eyes and nose.
 Animals may cough or gag due to a postnasal drip.
 Cats with sinusitis may stop eating due to a decrease in their sense of smell – this is a serious consequence of sinusitis, as they can quickly become dehydrated and will need prompt veterinary attention.